Santo Domingo: Baseball

 These two teams are based in the Estadio Quisqueya located in Ensanche La Fe.
-In 2007 The stadium underwent a rebuilding job which expanded its number of seats and the overall look of the field.
+The stadium underwent renovation in 2007, which expanded its number of seats and the overall look of the field.
 The bullpens are now enclosed and out of play.
 Former president Leonel Fernández also announced in 2009 that there are plans to turn the stadium and the adjacent area into a modern sports complex.

 Basketball

 Santo Domingo's Basketball Tournament Superior is held in the National District each year, with several teams participating and representing several sectors and social clubs of the city.

 Some of the teams participating in the tournament include: